 Idea

-Imagine you come back home after a stressful day and you are feeling angry, sad, or hopefully happy.
+Imagine coming home after a stressful day feeling angry, sad, or hopefully happy.

-Pyna is a device which can detect your mood and set the right atmosphere for you, through music, light and potentially much more.
+Pyna is a device that detects your mood and sets the right atmosphere through music, light, and potentially much more.

 Project history

-This project started as a three day prototype for a hackathon, with the theme of creating a mood reader.
+This project started as a three-day prototype for a hackathon about creating a mood reader.

-to a lab to further develop our idea over six months.
+to a lab where we developed the idea for another six months.

-We then displayed our protoype at the Turin Maker Faire 2018, the project was a crowd favourite and gained us a boot at the much bigger and famous Maker Faire Rome 2018.
+We then showcased the prototype at Turin Maker Faire 2018, where it became a crowd favorite and earned us a booth at the much larger Maker Faire Rome 2018.

 Project structure